alyssavanerelli/alyssavanerelli.github.io/_projects/3_project.md

     <b>Figure 1 and 2.</b> <em>Figure 1</em>.IUCN Red List status of the Chilabothrus species analyzed in this study.
 Made with R. <em>Figure 2</em>.
 Representative circular mitochondrial genome for Chilabothrus snakes.
 </div>

+Mitochondrial DNA has long been a useful tool in phylogenetic studies[^6], with most studies focusing on sequencing one or two protein-coding regions.
+Since topologies tend to differ between studies using few versus many genes, we generated complete protein-coding mitogenomes for all _Chilabothrus_ species (Figure 2).
+We used mitochondrial by-catch reads from ultraconserved elements enrichment and sequencing to assemble and annotate entire mitogenomes.
+These mitochondrial genomes are identical in composition and gene order to previously described boid snakes with 13 protein-coding genes, 22 tRNAs, 2 rRNAs, 2 control regions (CR1 and CR2), and an origin of the light strand replication (Figure 2)[^7].

+Sequencing mitogenomes for threatened and endangered species is important in aiding conservation efforts by providing genomic resources.
+These data can be useful for inferring relationships among closely and distantly related species as well as for determining important population information such as genetic diversity or population structure.
+Providing these genetic resources for a threatened genus, such as _Chilabothrus_, will provide crucial information that can be used in studies focusing on their evolutionary relationships as well as those investigating population structure and diversity.

+We performed two different phylogenetic analyses.

 ### References